NHS Health Check e-Bulletin - August 2020

 Chair of the NHS Health Check programme review

 The NHS Health Check Programme was established in 2009 to improve cardiovascular health in the population by assessing risk factors, communicating opportunities for health gain and assisting with management including lifestyle initiatives.
 It has achieved a lot reaching more than 6 million people, and importantly involving communities at increased risk of cardiovascular disease and its complications.
-Many things have changed in medicine over the last decade, including appreciation that earlier reduction of cardiovascular risk factors can result in greatly improved gains over lifetime.
+Many things have changed in medicine over the last decade, including appreciation that earlier reduction of cardiovascular risk factors can result in greatly improved gains over a lifetime.
 We have also learnt that many chronic diseases of ageing share common drivers including cardiovascular disease, dementia, diabetes and even cancer.
 These new insights present tremendous opportunities for further population health gains.

 We believe the time is right to take a step back and consider whether changes to the NHS Health Check programme could help it deliver even greater benefits.
 That was the thinking behind the Minister’s proposal for an evidence based review of the NHS Health Check programme, set out in the prevention green paper, Advancing our health: prevention in the 2020s, last year.
 Additionally, the COVID-19 pandemic has really emphasised the importance of background health and strategies to empower the public to improve and maintain ‘wellness’ are now top of everyone’s agenda.